UrielV1/diamonds-project/README.md

 - A dataset of 53,940 records and 10 features is given
 - The different features describe the physical and geometrical measures of the diamonds
 - Data exploration & Data visualization were executed
+- Feature engineering & dimensionality reduction were executed as well